Val Chmerkovskiy Reveals He Should ‘Definitely Put A Ring On It’ After Jenna Johnson Jokes About Engagement

 “We got a dog, and it’s like, it’s a wrap,” Johnson told ET.
 “Now she’s our child and she’s the cutest thing ever.”

-You can see Jenna Johnson on Dancing With the Stars: Athletes on Mondays at 8 p.m.
+You can see Jenna Johnson on Dancing with the Stars: Athletes on Mondays at 8 p.m.
 ET on ABC.